 You should not put undue reliance on any forward-looking statements.
 Any forward-looking statements in the following discussion are made as of the date hereof and are expressly qualified in their entirety by the cautionary statements included in the following discussion.
 We undertake no obligation to publicly update or revise any forward-looking statements, whether as a result of new information, future events or otherwise, except as required by law.

 Our rhCollagen has superior biological function when compared to any tissue-derived collagens, whether from animal or human tissues, according to data published in peer-reviewed scientific publications.
 Our rhCollagen can be fabricated in different forms and shapes including gels, pastes, sponges, sheets, membranes, fibers, and thin coats, all of which have been tested in vitro and in animal models and proven superior to tissue-derived products.
-We have demonstrated that, due to its homogeneity, rhCollagen can produce fibers and membranes with high molecular order, meaning there is high molecular alignment, which enables the formation of tissue repair products with distinctive physical properties.
-We produce our rhCollagen from genetically engineered tobacco plants, assuring a relatively abundant supply of high quality raw materials.
+We have demonstrated that, due to its homogeneity, rhCollagen can produce fibers and membranes with high molecular order, meaning all the molecules are oriented in the same direction, which enables the formation of tissue repair products with distinctive physical properties.
+We produce our rhCollagen in genetically engineered tobacco plants, assuring an abundant supply of high quality raw materials.

 Financial Operations Overview

 To date, we have not generated significant revenues from sales of our products.
 Our ability to generate significant revenues will depend on the successful commercialization of our rhCollagen-based BioInk, VergenixSTR and VergenixFG.
 In the six months ended June 30, 2018, we reported revenues of NIS 1.4 million from the sale of VergenixSTR and VergenixFG in Europe and the sales of rhCollagen-based BioInk in the United States.